kilohealth/eslint-config/packages/eslint-config-next/README.md

 ## Usage

-Extend your eslint config in your `.eslintrc`:
+Extend your ESLint config in your `.eslintrc`:

 ```json
 {